kmaaallen/unicorn-attractor-milestone/README.md

 # Unicorn Attractor
 Unicorn Attractor is a site designed to allow users of the fictional 'Unicorn Attractor' software to log issues and request new features.
-On the issues and feature overview pages users can see the progress of the ticket as either reported/requested, in progress or completed.
+On the tickets overview page users can see the progress of the ticket as either reported/requested, in progress or completed.
 Users can also see how many votes a ticket has, its priority level and any comments added to the ticket depending on their level of access.

-In order to be able to request new features users subscribe to a monthly payment which allows them full access to the features module.
+In order to be able to vote on, comment on and request new features users subscribe to a monthly payment which allows them full access to the features module.
 At any time, subscribed users can unsubscribe or update their card details.

 Non-subscribed users with an account are able to view the features requested but can neither upvote, comment nor request new ones.
 The intention behind being able to view these was to give users an idea of what kind of access they could have if they subscribed to the service.
 Once subscribed, users are able to request new features which will improve the software and allow users to better use the software in their business.